-In all cases of academic recognition (except for Class Rank Points system) a student’s grade point average (GPA) is of fundamental importance.
+In all cases of academic recognition a student’s grade point average (GPA) is of fundamental importance.
 GPA is the sole criterion in all cases except National Honor Society and class rank based on class rank points.
 Induction into National Honor Society considers scholarship, character, leadership, and service.
 Class Rank Points consider awarding of points for the grade a student earned in a course, the number of credit hours earned and whether the course was weighted or unweighted.

 COURSES WITH WEIGHTED GRADES

 A limited number of classes in the Lincoln Public Schools curriculum provide for weighted grades.
 In these courses, only a grade of “C” and above is weighted.

 A = 5.0 B+ = 4.5 B = 4.0 C+ = 3.5 C = 3.0